Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Finding EF1+fPO allocations of goods

 Let $i_t$ be a LS at time-step $t$.
 Then by repeatedly applying Lemma~\ref{lem:LSspending}, we get:

-where the last transition follows from the facts that (i) each $\beta_t \ge 1$, (ii) $\{t_1,\dots,t_{k-1}\}\subseteq \{1,\dots,t_k-1\}$, and (iii) $i_{t_0} = i$, since $i$ is a least spender at $t_0$.
+where the last transition follows from the facts that (i) each $\beta_t \ge 1$, (ii) $\{t_1,\dots,t_{k-1}\}\subseteq \{1,\dots,t_k-1\}$, and (iii) $i_{t_0} = i$ since $i$ is a least spender at $t_0$.
 Putting \eqref{eqn:sparse-term-1}, \eqref{eqn:sparse-term-2} and \eqref{eqn:sparse-term-3} together, we get: Let $\alpha^t_i$ denote the MBB-ratio of $i$ at the time step $t$.
-Observe that in every price rise event with price rise factor $\beta$, the MBB ratio of any agent experiencing the price rise decreases by a factor $\beta$.
+Observe that in every price-rise event with price-rise factor $\beta$, the MBB ratio of any agent experiencing the price-rise decreases by $\beta$.
 Further, the MBB ratio of any agent does not change unless she experiences a price-rise step.
 Thus:

-Therefore using the fact that the allocation is on MBB edges, and with~\eqref{eqn:sparse-term-4} and~\eqref{eqn:sparse-term-5}, we have:
+Therefore, using the fact that the allocation is on MBB edges, and with~\eqref{eqn:sparse-term-4} and~\eqref{eqn:sparse-term-5}, we have:

 as claimed. \end{proof}